Phonolite: Occurrence

 Nepheline syenites and phonolites occur widely distributed throughout the world in Canada, Norway, Greenland, Sweden, the United Kingdom, the Ural Mountains, the Pyrenees, Italy, Eifel and Kaiserstuhl in Germany, Brazil, the Transvaal region, the Magnet Cove igneous complex of Arkansas, the Beemerville Complex of New Jersey, as well as on oceanic islands such as the Canary Islands.

 Phonolite is common across Europe, particularly within the Eifel Plateau and the Laacher See.
 It is also found in the Czech Republic and the Mediterranean area near Italy.
-For localities in the United States, phonolite can be found in the Black Hills Forest in South Dakokta.
+For localities in the United States, phonolite can be found in the Black Hills Forest in South Dakota.
 The most well known phonolite-composed natural structure is the Devil's Tower, found in Wyoming.

 Nepheline-normative rocks occur in close association with the Bushveld Igneous Complex, possibly formed from partial melting of the wall rocks adjacent to that large ultramafic layered intrusion.
 Phonolite occurs in the related Pilanesberg Complex and Pienaars River Complex.